Generic Name: daptomycin (DAP to my sin)

 Cubicin (daptomycin) is an antibiotic that fights bacteria in the body.

-Cubicin is used to treat bacterial infections of the skin and underlying tissues.
+Cubicin is used to treat bacterial infections of the skin and underlying tissues, and infections that have entered the bloodstream.

 You should not use Cubicin if you are allergic to daptomycin.